hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-world-ant.md

 You'll need:

-- Java 8.
+- Java 8
-- Apache Ant.
+- Apache Ant
-- A text editor. `Notepad` or `vi` will do, but you can use your favorite IDE if you prefer.
+- A text editor. `Notepad` or `vi` will do, but you can use your favorite IDE if you prefer
 - No database installation necessary.
-We'll use a non-persistent in-memory H2 database in this example.
+We'll use a non-persistent in-memory H2 database in this example

 This guide sets up an Ant project, creates a table in the database, and generates the persistence from it.